gaggigger/angular1-ES6-jspm-gulp-seed/README.md

 they are self-contained angular modules ( apps ), though designed for a very specific purpose and namespaced accordingly.

-The basic architecture of components may be:
+The basic functional architecture of components may be:

 __app
        |__layouts